pvasa/EasyCrypt/README.md

 * Supports MD5, SHA1, and SHA2 hash functions
 * SecureRandom fixes on Android below KitKat
 * Generate key manually with SecureRandom or random.org
+* Asymmetric encryption with RSA
+* Auto handle large data by using hybrid asymmetric encryption
+* Supported RSA key sizes are 2048 bits and 4096 bits

 ## Install in Java app
 Add in your project's build.gradle